 This course surveys literature (primarily but not exclusively western) from the ancient period, the medieval period, and the Renaissance.
 The course emphasizes historical and cultural contexts, as well as major literary texts.
 Prerequisites: ENG 111 & ENG 112.
-Alternate years, Fall, '10.
+Fall, even years.